 The Authority is insured through both self-insurance and purchased insurance.
 Insurance for property and equipment losses as well as liability is to be purchased on the open Insurance market.
-This basis for the Insurance Fund structure and coverage levels shall be determined by the Risk Manager.
+The Risk Manager determines the basis for the Insurance Fund structure and coverage levels.